niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

-22. `bos outbound-liquidity`: Returns your total outbound liquidity you currently have
-  - Flags:
-    - `above`: returns tokens above a number you specify
-    - `below`: returns tokens below a number you specify
-    - `min-score`: set a minimum fee rate filter
-    - `max-fee-rate`: set a maximum fee rate filter
-    - `top`: returns liquidity in the top percentile for an individual channel
-    - `with`: specify the pubkey of a peer to return liquidity with that peer.
-    <br></br>
-  Example: `bos outbound-liquidity` or `bos outbound-liquidity --max-fee-rate 200`
-<br></br>
-<br></br>

-23. `bos nodes`: Adds a saved node for you to control remotely
+22. `bos nodes`: Adds a saved node for you to control remotely
   - Options:
     - `nodeName`: Enter the name of the node, new or existing
   - Flags: